 FOSSIL hunting has become part of my Timor focus and I have found several locations for ammonites,experienced different types of fossicking fun...and heard a story about bombs that fell in the war not going off when they fell within 2kms of AMMONITES or MUMMIES....so I set off in search of Mummies too.
 I found neither bombs nor mummies but it did provide a whole heap of entertainment.
 I am making my way through the fossils, slowly, please contact me if you have any queries.

-Due to strong and consistent demand we have run out of Grade 1 Kapok fibre and have a huge range of kapok products as well to choose from - See under KAPOK in the category listings to the left.
+Due to strong and consistent demand we have run out of Grade 1 Kapok fibre and mattresses until March 2014 however we do still have kapok products to choose from - See under KAPOK in the category listings to the left.

 Timor Treasures has an extensive selection of ikat weaving textiles suitable everyone and collectors and museums will find a range unequaled elsewhere on the internet.
 Scarves, Blankets, Sarongs.
 Each one unique.
 All handwoven on a simple backstrap loom and often using natural dyes such as indigo and handspun cotton.
 Masks, statues, betel nut containers and truly traditional tribal handcraft....can be found by browsing the categories to the left.
 Call me Julie Emery 0011 61 7 54491498 or email any questions > We do not take credit cards.
 Details for DD or EFT for Australian clients is in the shopping cart...just find and follow the prompts.
 If using Paypal please add 2.5% to cover the fees they charge us to receive your funds.

-Timor is a land of contrast which could not be shown more than by these OJEK riders were having a free dress day.
-These tireless fellows ferry villagers to and from their Kampongs to the buses that run the Trans the Timor Highway, that runs like ribs along spine of the island.
+Timor is a land of contrast which could not be shown more than by these OJEK riders who were having a free dress day.
+These tireless fellows ferry villagers and goods to and from their kampungs to the Trans the Timor Highway that runs like a twisted spine along the center of the island.
 The roads they traverse are like the ribs off the spine that carry hum of daily life in Timor are often treacherous and usually eroded and heavily potholed roads (lets not talk about wet season travel there).

-My Canadian compatriot Aja and I left the animist village of Boti late in the afternoon having gone in to pay our respects after the death of the King Ama Usif Benu.
+My Canadian compatriot Aja and I left the animist village of Boti late in the afternoon having gone in to pay our respects to the family after the death of the King Ama Usif Benu.
 We walked out along the river bed, as the sun was setting with miles to go, in the company of 2 Botinese traders.
-Simon ran off to get his son and a friend to get us out of there and back to the large regional town of SoE, ...that is when I found out just how amazing the OJEK riders (motorcycle taxis) are....forging along river beds, up hillsides rife with landslides, adhering to 10cm wide goat tracks all on scooters of 100cc or less...these guys should have a doco made about them!.
+Simon ran off up a side track to get his son and a friend who would get us out of there and back main road to catch a night bus, ...that is when I found out just how amazing the OJEK riders (motorcycle taxis) are....forging along river beds, up hillsides rife with landslides, adhering to 10cm wide goat tracks all on scooters of 100cc or less...these guys are a doco waiting to be made!.